robsonpeixoto/terraform-provider-github/website/docs/r/branch_protection.html.markdown

 `required_pull_request_reviews` supports the following arguments:

+* `required_approving_review_count`: (Optional) Specifies the number of approvals required before the pull request can be merged.
+Valid values are 1-6.
+Defaults to `1`.
 * `dismiss_stale_reviews`: (Optional) Dismiss approved reviews automatically when a new commit is pushed.
 Defaults to `false`.
 * `dismissal_users`: (Optional) The list of user logins with dismissal access
 * `dismissal_teams`: (Optional) The list of team slugs with dismissal access.